General primitivity in the mapping class group

 \section{Abstract}

 For $g\geq 2$, let $\mathrm{Mod}(S_g)$ be the mapping class group of the closed orientable surface $S_g$ of genus $g$.
 In this paper, we obtain necessary and sufficient conditions under which a given pseudo-periodic mapping class can be a root of another up to conjugacy.
-Using this characterization, the canonical decomposition of (non-periodic) mapping classes, and some known algorithms, we give an efficient algorithm for computing roots of arbitrary mapping classes up to conjugacy.
+Using this characterization, the canonical decomposition of (non-periodic) mapping classes, and some known algorithms, we give an algorithm for determining the conjugacy classes of roots of arbitrary mapping classes.
 Furthermore, we derive realizable bounds on the degrees of roots of pseudo-periodic mapping classes in $\mathrm{Mod}(S_g)$, the Torelli group, the level-$m$ subgroup of $\mathrm{Mod}(S_g)$, and the commutator subgroup of $\mathrm{Mod}(S_2)$.
 In particular, we show that the highest possible (realizable) degree of a root of a pseudo-periodic mapping class $F$ is $3q(F)(g+1)(g+2)$, where $q(F)$ is a unique positive integer associated with the conjugacy class of $F$.
-Moreover, this bound is realized by the roots of the powers of Dehn twist about a separating curve of genus $[g/2]$ in $S_g$, where $g\equiv 0,9 \pmod{12}$.
+Moreover, this bound is realized by a root of a power of a Dehn twist about a separating curve of genus $[g/2]$ in $S_g$, where $g\equiv 0,9 \pmod{12}$.
 Finally, for $g\geq 3$, we show that any pseudo-periodic mapping class having a nontrivial periodic component that is not the hyperelliptic involution, normally generates $\mathrm{Mod}(S_g)$.
-Consequently, we establish that there exist roots of bounding pair maps and powers of Dehn twists that normally generate $\mathrm{Mod}(S_g)$ is normally generated by a root of bounding pair map or a root of a nontrivial power of a Dehn twist.
+Consequently, we establish that $\mathrm{Mod}(S_g)$ is normally generated by a root of bounding pair map or a root of a nontrivial power of a Dehn twist.